Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/07-Channelizer-Using-Vitis-Libraries/README.md

 #### Filterbank Library Characterization

-Based on the analysis above, we learned that our filterbank will be storage-bound, requiring 32 tiles.
+Based on the preceeding analysis, we learned that our filterbank is storage-bound, requiring 32 tiles.
-We can instantiate the TDM FIR IP based on the configuration below.
+We can instantiate the TDM FIR IP based on the following configuration.
 For more information on the definition of these parameters, refer to [Vitis Libraries](https://docs.amd.com/r/en-US/Vitis_Libraries/dsp/rst/class_xf_dsp_aie_fir_tdm_fir_tdm_graph.html).

 ```
   typedef cint16                      TT_DATA;